jaycody/BDD-js/README.md

 `npm install mocha chai --save-dev`
   - this command downloads the packages and their dependencies, compiles them if necessary, stores the result in **project/node_modules**, and updates the package.json file with 'devDependencies' section.
   - the '--save-dev' argument in the install command specifies these packages for during development only.
+  - use '--save' to install the packages as runtime dependencies rather than devDependencies
   - to see how the dependencies list in the package.json works, completely remove the node_modules dir and contents, then rerun npm install.
 NPM reads the package.json and restores the project's dependencies.
 `$ rm -rf ./node_modules`
 `$ npm install`
 4.

+### setup for new users
+1. clone repo from github
+2. run `nmp install`

 [1]:https://www.amazon.com/Learning-Behavior-driven-Development-JavaScript-Enrique/dp/1784392642
 [2]:https://nodejs.org/en/